 Welcome to Bhutan.
 On a clear day, one will experience breathtaking views of major Himalayan peaks such as Jomolhari and Jichu Darkey in Bhutan from your flight.
-Upon arrival Bhutan’s first gift to you will be clean fresh mountain air.
+Upon arrival, Bhutan’s first gift to you will be the clean fresh mountain air.
 Obtain your Bhutan visa which will be pre-paid, and after clearing Immigration and Customs, you will be met outside at the exit point by Bhutan Sky Trails representatives and escort you around for the sightseeing, onward to your hotel.

 Day 2.Thimphu – Thimphu

 Visit Tashichho Dzong, the main secretariat building.
-This massive fortress houses part of the government Ministries, the office of the King and the Throne Room.
+This massive fortress houses part of the government Ministries, the office of the King, and the Throne Room.
 It also houses the State Monastic Body and the office and the living quarters of the Chief Abbot.

 Day 3.
 Thimphu – Punakha

 Transfer to Punakha, across Dochula pass at an altitude of 3,050 meters, cutting through the majestic Himalayan range.
-We stop at the Dochula cafeteria for hot cup of tea/coffee.
+We stop at the Dochula cafeteria for a hot cup of tea/coffee.
 You will also make stop by Druk Wangyel chorten.
-After that continue your drive towards Punakha valley and take a short walk to Chimi lhakhang, a fertility shrine built in the 15thcentury.
-Hopeful young couple’s wanting children may be seen making offerings to the shrine and its builder, the notoriously playful and beloved saint Lama Drukpa Kuenley, also known as “the Divine Madman or Mad monk.”, After that visit the Punakha Dzong, which house the district administration offices.
+After that continue your drive towards Punakha valley and take a short walk to Chimi Lhakhang, a fertility shrine built in the 15thcentury.
+A hopeful young couple’s wanting children may be seen making offerings to the shrine and its builder, the notoriously playful and beloved saint Lama Drukpa Kuenley, also known as “the Divine Madman or Mad monk.”, After that visit the Punakha Dzong, which house the district administration offices.
 It is also the winter residence of the central monastic body and the Je Khenpo head monk of Bhutan.
-The dzong was damaged by fire in 1986, and recently renovated using traditional building techniques.
+The dzong was damaged by fire in 1986 and recently renovated using traditional building techniques.
 It is one of the most beautiful Dzong in the country.